 - Coffee Equipment – Sell new and refurbished coffee equipment or things like rare coffee brewing devices.

 - Artsy stuff – Sell coffee art, coffee signs, mugs, cups, holders, Thermos containers, coffee pour-over holders, etc.

 Know Your Target Market

 Who are you going to sell to?

-While many people may be interested in buying coffee, coffee supplies, or other items you intend to sell, the best thing to do is really be very, very, very specific with who your target market is and cater your entire online enterprise towards them.
+While many people may be interested in buying coffee, coffee supplies, or other items you intend to sell, the best thing to do is really be very, very, very specific with who your target market is.
+Then, cater your entire online enterprise towards them.

 You have to determine who your customer is or will be.
 This will help you create your website content that better appeals to your market base.

 What's Your Competition Doing?

-Who is already doing what you're doing?
+Who is already doing what you're wishing to do?
 How are they doing it?

 Knowing who your competition is important.
 Not because you want to “snoop” around and gawk at what they are doing, but because you want to know your market.

 You want to understand who you competition is because you want to understand the market place, in general.
 You want to know what products are already being offered and what products are missing.
 What products are selling well?
 Which products will you add to your inventory to appeal to your market base?

 Keep in mind, that having others “doing the same thing” is actually not a bad thing.
-It just means that there is a market for your products.
-Healthy competition means that there is a pool of willing consumers who want to buy.
+It just means that there is a “market” for your products.
+Healthy competition means that there is a pool of willing consumers who want to buy what you are selling.

 Step #2: Buy Your Domain Name

 Buy your domain name and get a website.
-Your “Domain Name” is your website address or URL.
+Your “Domain Name” is your website address (Also know as your “URL”).
 For example, the domain name of this website is CoffeeshopStartups.com.